-Atlantic Airways is the only airline with a scheduled service to the Faroes and it usually comes from Copenhagen, Billund, Aalborg, Bergen and Reykjavik.
-Flighs cannot be booked through travel websites so you’ll have to book directly on Atlantic Airways website here.
+Atlantic Airways is the only airline with a scheduled service to the Faroes and it usually comes from Copenhagen, Billund, Aalborg, Bergen, and Reykjavik.
+Flights cannot be booked through travel websites so you’ll have to book directly on Atlantic Airways website here.

 The central city of Tórshavn is where you will find most of the accommodations, and it’s a strategic place to base yourself in for all your adventures around the islands.
 (Of course it can get cheaper if you get places outside of Torshavn, but for the best picks of all, they would be the following).

 It would be by car and it’s best that you arrange a rental online before your arrival on the islands.
-Rest assured, you can rent a car on-the-spot when you land at the airport since there are stalls there by Sixt, AVIS, HERTZ, and Unicar.
-Once you start driving around the Faroe Islands, be mindful of the driving conditions and rules (you can find all the details in here).
+Rest assured, you can rent a car on the spot when you land at the airport since there are stalls there by Sixt, AVIS, HERTZ, and Unicar.
+Once you start driving around the Faroe Islands, be mindful of the driving conditions and rules (you can find all the details here).